babbage88/react-trahan-compound/README.md

 # Trahan Compound Interest

 This is a simple compound interest calculator that I built in React.
-I copied some of the components and main App.css from this repo, since I'm not well versed in frontend and do mostly backend and C#/.Net in my day job: https://github.com/jamezmca/compound-calc which itself was made as React beginner project.
+I copied some of the components and main App.js from this repo, since I'm not well versed in frontend and do mostly backend and C#/.Net in my day job: https://github.com/jamezmca/compound-calc which itself was made as React beginner project.
 I did this to help learn react/frontend for some side projects.
 I want to create an expanded financial planning/wealth management app that will utilize various public API's and will probably rebuild all components from scratch.

 ## Typescript and future changes